 - with at least 50 per cent Indigenous ownership

-- with a track record of sound performance, minimum two years profitable trading
+- With a minimum of two years profitable trading;

 - that experience seasonal sales